Halloween competition 🎃

 Is this a girls only competition?

 No. While dressCode clubs and competitions primarily focus on closing the gender gap and clubs and competitions for girls, we are also helping raise the profile of Computing Science in schools.
-We know schools in the current situation, as a result of COVID19, are unable to run any clubs, at dressCode we believe now more than ever pupils need more competitions and exciting activities to help inspire them into Computing Science.
-We believe the Reboot the Rules Halloween competition is a perfect example of this and have teamed up to help reach as many pupils as possible.
+Competitions are a great way to help get pupils engaged in coding and to help inspire them into Computing Science.

 Who can take part?

-The competition is only open to UK and Ireland primary and secondary schools.
+The competition is only open to all UK and Ireland Primary and Secondary schools.
 But there is nothing stopping schools across the world using this as a Halloween themed lesson.